flavio10araujo/openai-api-test/README.md

 ## Text

 Text tab uses the model text-davinci-003.
-It means that we can fine-tune this model but we cannot use it as a chat..
+It means that we can fine-tune this model but we cannot use it as a chat.

 ## Chat